 EFFECTIVE: Responding to a specific challenge identified by local responders, in an efficient, organized way

 LOCAL: Building in-country capacity and directing funds to local businesses and organizations, thereby supporting the local economy

-DIGNIFIED: Providing dignity and empowerment to refugees through quality solutions and services that take their needs, culture and preferences into consideration
+DIGNIFIED: Providing dignity and empowerment to communities in crisis through quality solutions and services that take their needs, culture and preferences into consideration